CypherCove/gdx-cclibs/gdxtokryo/README.md

 Forward compatibility with all future versions of LibGDX is not guaranteed, because that would require inefficient chunked encoding.
 If the LibGDX classes evolve to contain additional data, attempts will be made to offer options for writing the data in a forward compatible way.

-# GdxToKryo is not fully tested yet, so it is not ready for use.

-I plan to release the initial version 1.1.0 very soon after the LibGDX 1.9.7 release.
+## UNTESTED LIBRARY

+I am currently testing GdxToKryo in a large project, not yet released.
+When I am satisfied with its robustness, I will remove this notice.
+As of the 1.1.0 release, I do not intend to change the API, and it is theoretically ready for future compatibility.
+But I plan to more thoroughly test it before I commit to using it in a released product.

 ## Project dependency

 GdxToKryo is available via Maven Central.
 You can add it to your LibGDX project's base `build.gradle` under the `core` module's dependencies:

     compile "com.cyphercove.gdx:flexbatch:1.1.0-SNAPSHOT"

+Do not use a `SNAPSHOT` version for a public release.
+Breaking changes may be made in between actual GdxToKryo releases.

 ## Compatibility

-The current version of GdxToKryo is compatible with Kryo 4.0.0+.
+The current version of GdxToKryo is compatible with Kryo 4.0.1+.
 If a Kryo major or minor version increase breaks anything, I'll determine at that time whether a separate branch of GdxToKryo should be created for supporting the newer Kryo.

 GdxToKryo supports all versions of LibGDX 1.9.7 and up, and the goal is to update it so backward compatibility can be maintained indefinitely as LibGDX evolves.